derektata/gh-notify/README.md

 ## Usage/Building

+**WARNING**: I did not include rate limiting in this project, because my configuration is set to run at regulated intervals, and it's well under the amount of API calls per hour limit.

-This program requires that you create a `.env` file in the root of the project directory and add your personal api token:
+**NOTE**: This program requires that you create a `.env` file in the root of the project directory and add your personal api token:
 ```bash
 GITHUB_TOKEN=YourSpecialGithubTokenHere